Skip to main content

 There are limited international flights departing Yangon.
 It is advisable to book directly with airlines or through your travel agent.
 Myanmar authorities have directed airlines that all bookings to depart Myanmar must have been made at least 10 days prior to the intended date of departure and be shared with Myanmar’s Ministry of Foreign Affairs.

-• follow the advice of local authorities, including stay at home orders and curfews
+• Follow the advice of local authorities, including curfews.

 Under the EU Consular Protection Directive, you may contact any EU Member State Embassy for consular services and information.